-Let’s imagine you decided to develop an app for an intermediary e-marketplace where you as an independent party coordinate the relationship between sellers and buyers.
-How much does it cost to create a mobile application like eBay or Amazon?
-Shopping app development costs depend on the product’s features.
+Let’s imagine you decide to develop an app for an intermediary e-marketplace like eBay or Amazon where you coordinate interactions between sellers and buyers.
+How much would it cost to create?
+The cost of developing a shopping app depends on its features.

-[3D touch and Pay with Apple Pay for a shopping app, designed by Yalantis.
-Check it out on Dribbble]
+[3D Touch and Apple Pay for a shopping app, designed by Yalantis.
+Check it out on Dribbble.]

-Analysis of competitors can be focused on a particular country, a particular continent, or be focused on the global competition.
-There is not much point in focusing your app strategy on trying to compete directly with e-commerce giants like Amazon.
-It is generally better to develop an app with several key functions and a simple but attractive user interface and then test it out to see how it works for your business.
-This is why in our example analysis we decided to concentrate on niche e-marketplace apps.
+Analysis of competitors can be focused on a particular country, a particular continent, or on the global competition.
+There isn’t much point in trying to compete directly with e-commerce giants like Amazon.
+It’s generally better to build a marketplace app with several key features and a simple but attractive user interface and then see how it works for your business.
+This is why in our example analysis we decided to concentrate on niche e-marketplace solutions.

-Using our SWOT analysis you can come up with a list of features that will make your app successful and profitable.
-In our SWOT analysis we tried to concentrate on major factors that can predict an app’s success or failure.
+Using SWOT analysis, you can come up with a list of features that will make your app successful and profitable.
+We tried to concentrate on major factors that predict an app’s success or failure.

-As you can see, unique selection of goods, the use of innovative technologies, and customer loyalty programs are opportunities that you can use to make the most of your shopping app.
-The next step after analysing the market of e-commerce apps and marketplaces is creating a product definition or a value proposition.
+As you can see, a unique selection of goods, an innovative technology, and customer loyalty programs can allow you to make the most of your shopping application.
+The next step after analyzing the market is creating a product definition and value proposition.

 Define your product

-The benefit your app is trying to deliver to its customers will determine whether people will bother hitting the buy button.
-There are four most effective types of customer benefits: the best quality, the best quality-to-price ratio, luxury and aspiration, and “must-have.”
-To understand and evaluate your value proposition, you need to answer the following questions:
+The benefit your app delivers to customers will determine whether people hit the buy button.
+There are four effective types of benefits: best quality, best quality-to-price ratio, luxury and aspiration, and must-have.
+To understand your value proposition, answer the following questions:

-- What product or service is your company selling?
+1. What product or service is my company selling?

-- What is the end-benefit of using it?
+2. What is the end benefit of using it?

-- Who is your target customer for this product or service?
+3. Who is the target customer for this product or service?

-On the mobile commerce landscape it’s hard to make a difference, because all major product features are pretty much the same between your and your competitors’ app.
-But you can always win by offering small value-adds or something that could be attractive to some buyers.
-This can be free shipping, next day shipping, free bonus with a purchase, money-back guarantee, a discounted price, customizable, free product listing for sellers, and other small add-ons.
+On the mobile commerce landscape, it’s hard to be different because all major product features are pretty much the same between apps.
+But you can always win by offering added value or something that’s attractive to particular buyers.
+This can be free shipping, next-day shipping, bonuses with a purchase, a money-back guarantee, discounted prices, customizability, free product listings for sellers, etc.

-[Adding a new item animation, designed by Yalantis.
-Check it out on Dribbble]
+[Animation for adding a new item, designed by Yalantis.
+Check it out on Dribbble.]

-Create a list of features that will increase KPIs
+Create a list of features to increase KPIs

-Before you settle on a particular type of app you need to work on establishing your priorities and determining what you expect from the app.
-This is when you have to consider different KPIs or key performance indicators.
-Choosing which indicator is a priority for your project will define design and major features of your marketplace app.
+Before you settle on a particular type of app, you need to establish your priorities and determine what you expect from your app.
+This is when you have to consider different KPIs, or key performance indicators.
+Choosing which indicators are the priority will allow you to define the design and major features of your marketplace app.

-One of the most important KPI for apps is lifetime value.
-Other significant indicators include retention rate and number of active users, session length and average revenue.
+One of the most important KPIs for apps is lifetime value.
+Three other significant types of KPIs are retention rate, user engagement metrics, and revenue.

-Push notifications that deliver targeted and context-aware messages are great for increasing user retention metrics.
+Push notifications that deliver targeted and context-aware messages are great for increasing user retention.
 Push notifications can remind customers when they have items sitting in their shopping carts.
-You can send a notification reminding users to complete a purchase or incentivize them with a discount – all through push notifications.
+You can send a notification reminding a user to complete a purchase or offering a discount.

-- session length – how much time does a user spend in your app?
+Session length – how much time a user spends in your app

-- number of active users – how many people use your app at a given period of time
+Number of active users – how many people use your app over a given period of time

-- conversion – the percentage of visits that result in goal conversions or e-commerce transactions.
+Conversion rate – the percentage of visits that result in goal conversions or e-commerce transactions

 We can list at least three features that increase user engagement with a shopping app:

 2) Trendsetter badges.
 You can reward your users with badges based on their engagement.
-A badge can be achieved when a user collects a certain number of points by gaining followers, inviting friends, liking products, and buying goods.
-For some users, a desire to become a trendsetter can be so tempting that they might even want to buy some points to get the trendsetter badge in the app.
+For example, you can give a badge when a user collects a certain number of points by gaining followers, inviting friends, liking products, and buying goods.
+For some users, the desire to become a trendsetter can be so tempting that they’ll even buy points to get the trendsetter badge.

-- Promotional fees – certain items are listed higher on the page to attract more attention.
+Promotional fee – a fee to list items higher on the page to attract more attention

-In our opinion a transaction fee revenue model is the most convenient for an e-marketplace app, but you can always combine it with elements of other models to make sure that your revenue does not drop rapidly if one strategy is temporarily less profitable than others.
+A transaction fee revenue model is the most convenient for an e-marketplace app.
+But you can always combine it with elements of other models to make sure your revenue doesn’t drop rapidly if one strategy is temporarily less profitable than others.

-The best way to increase revenue in any shopping app is by providing tangible rewards like gift cards or discounts.
-You can let users collect points which they can use to redeem discounts for products they like most. eBay, for example, uses so-called eBay Bucks – rewards similar to gift cards.
-Bucks can expire and this motivates users to use them before the expiration day arrives.
-In addition to that, people who redeem eBay Bucks will almost always add more money to get what they really want.
-They are also less likely to negotiate a lower price because it's not "their” money they are spending.
+The best way to increase revenue in any shopping app is by providing tangible rewards like gift cards and discounts.
+You can let users collect points that they can redeem for discounts on products. eBay, for example, uses so-called eBay Bucks – rewards similar to gift cards.
+Bucks expire, and this motivates customers to use them.
+In addition, people who redeem eBay Bucks most often pay more than they have in Bucks to get what they really want.
+They’re also less likely to negotiate a lower price on items bought with Bucks because they’re not spending “their” money.

 To learn more, check out our article about the most important KPIs for mobile apps.